GymGuide/.github/profile/README.md

 **Daily Exercise List**

-<p align="justify"> Provides a list of exercises that can be done at home or at the gym </p>
+<p align="justify"> Provides a List of Exercises That Can Be Done at Home or at the Gym. </p>

 <p align="center">
   <img src="https://github.com/GymGuide/.github/assets/90093341/762311c2-feaa-4271-9685-0eaeec088922" width="25%" height="25%">